rapp-project/rapp-platform/rapp_ric/hop_services/tests/hop_services/README.md

 Example of use:

-``./exec.sh faceDetection.js 10``
+``./exec.sh faceDetection.js 9002 10``
-will execute faceDetection.js 10 times in series.
+will execute faceDetection.js 10 times in series and the relevant hop executable is spawned at portNumber:9002